mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 officers a LON within 30 days following the completion of the command PFA cycle.
     3. Assignment to FEP.
 FEP is mandatory for any member who fails any portion of the PFA, or when assigned by the CO.
+All Sailors in FEP will participate in a mock PFA every 30 days.
-Participation in FEP shall continue until the member passes the next regularly scheduled command PFA and scores “good” or better in all PRT components
+Failures incurred during a mock PFA will not count as official failures.
+Participation in FEP shall continue until the member passes the PRT and is within BCA standards.
+Members assigned to FEP due to BCA failure shall also be enrolled in nutritional counseling.
     4. Fitness Reports and Performance Evaluations.
 PFA failures shall be reported in fitness reports and performance evaluations as directed by reference (d).